madsendennis/madsendennis.github.io/_pages/about.md

 Hi, I'm Dennis!

+I'm the founder of Dentexion, a MedTech spin-off from the University of Basel and the University of Zürich, based on research from my doctoral thesis.
+I am a fellow of the prestigious grant "Bridge proof-of-concept" from SNF.

-I'm a Postdoctoral Researcher at the University of Basel.
-My research area is Statistical Shape Models (SSMs) and their usage within automatic image analysis.
+My research interest is in automatic image analysis, specifically in probabilistic methods such as Statistical Shape Models (SSMs) and their practical usage.

-I have a PhD and a MSc in Computer Science from the University of Basel and a BSc in Electrical Engineering from Aarhus University.
+I have a Ph.D. and an MSc in Computer Science from the University of Basel and a BSc in Electrical Engineering from Aarhus University.

-I've previously worked nearly 10 years within the Wind Power industry, doing everything from hardware design, developing test systems, low-level controller software, web-applications for automatic documentation creation and in the field software acceptance test.
+I've previously worked for nearly ten years within the wind power industry, doing everything from hardware design to developing test systems, low-level controller software, web applications for automatic documentation creation, and in-the-field software acceptance tests.

-I like challenging myself and acquiring new skill sets, for instance by tutoring classes or attending coding hackathons.
+I like learning new things and challenging myself by acquiring new skill sets, such as tutoring classes, pitch competitions, or coding hackathons.